 Weight-wise the jacket is 14.9 oz in an XL, saving me a few ounces of gear weight and a little backpack space.
 In addition to the liner, it has a good DWR to keep me dry in light rain and mist, two lined zippered pockets, a lined collar, and a zippered chest pocket large enough to store a hat or map.The external fabric is polyester with stretchy panels along the side of the jacket, along the underside of the arms, and up the sides of the back.
 These help eliminate extra fabric and make the jacked more form-fitting for active use, but don’t make it a tight fit.
 At most, I will wear two Capilene 1 jerseys under it, and since these are thin, I still have plenty of space and freedom of movement.

-For $110, I feel that this jacket is a good buy and I’m looking forward to living in it this winter.
+For $110, I feel that this jacket is a good buy and a valuable layering option.

 Disclosure: The author owns this product and purchased it using their own funds.